chases2/ahab-sturdy-pancake/README.md

 ## Known Resolutions

+- Update your Spring Cloud GCP version to 5.0.0 or later.
+This project demonstrates that the error doesn't occur at this version.
+- Remove "Exactly Once" delivery.
+This project demonstrates that the error doesn't occur if "Exactly Once" delivery is disabled.
+- Use a Polling Subscripton base.
+Example code is in "polling-subscription"
 - Restarting the service often fixes the issue.
 Configure health checks to reboot your service if the queue climbs regularly.

-- As demonstrated here, the error doesn't seem to occur if "Exactly Once" delivery is disabled.